Haikeysgit/flux/README.md

 Think of it like Tupperware.

 When you open a Solana account, you're essentially buying a container to hold your data.
 You pay a deposit (rent) to reserve that space.
-When the data inside is no longer needed—the account goes idle—you *should* return the container and get your deposit back.
+When the data inside is no longer needed the account goes idle you *should* return the container and get your deposit back.

 Most people forget.
 The containers pile up.
 The SOL stays locked.